villaca13/BouncingBallWebsite/README.md

 ## Features
 - 7 html pages :  Home, About, instructions, settings, pricing and contact.
 - Responsive design for desktop.
-- website to present and show intructions on how to play the Bouncing ball game and its features.
+- website to present and show intructions on how to play the Bouncing ball game and to use its features.
 - Flexbox for navigation

 ---